How To Begin a WFPB Way of Life:

 So now you have a fridge full of mason jars with everything all ready to go!
 You will thank yourself later, especially when you aren't in the mood to cook!
 Here are some ideas on what to do with your mason jars!

-- Wraps: Buy sprouted grain tortillas and put a layer of hummus on first.
-Add topping from your mason jars (don't forget a grain and a bean!) and top with spicy brown mustard!
+Wraps: Buy sprouted whole grain tortillas (Ezekiel Sprouted Whole Grain Tortillas) and put a layer of hummus on first.
+Add toppings from your mason jars (don't forget a grain and a bean!) and top with spicy brown mustard!

-- Buddha Bowls: Similar to a salad, but less greens and more veggies!
+Buddha Bowls: Similar to a salad, but warmed up greens, grains and veggies!

-- Pizza: Make your own plant based pizza crust, or buy Angelic brand sprouted "Flatzza" crust, and top with red sauce and some of your favorite toppings!
+Pizza: Make your own plant based pizza crust or buy Whole Wheat Pita Pockets (Baklava Bakery), and top with red sauce and some of your favorite toppings!

-- Baked Potato: Top a baked potato with sautéed mushrooms, broccoli, beans and onions!
-Add compliant salsa or BBQ sauce for added flavor.
+Baked Potato: Top a baked potato with sautéed mushrooms, broccoli, beans and onions!
+Add compliant salsa, mustard or BBQ sauce for added flavor.

 See what I mean?
 All of these recipes are basically all done for you when everything is already chopped or cooked!
 All you have to do is combine them, and the great part is: you can't mess it up!
 Fresh foods taste wonderful together, so don't worry about doing it "wrong"!

 want help making a grocery list?

 Visit the Stock Your Kitchen page to get a full list of what I typically have on hand!

 You need to know what your B12 and Vit D levels are.
 You should have these tests done, along with your normal blood tests, every year to determine if you need to supplement.